1. Introduction and Objectives

 -

-The game is played through the internet.
-Users connect to the system via HTTP requests, allowing access via web browsers.
+The game is played over the internet.
+Users connect to the system via HTTP requests, allowing access through web browsers.

 -